yamify-org/Yamify-contents/60%-Savings.md

 🔍 **Why vClusters Save So Much**

+🛡️ **Problem with Traditional Clusters**

+- Pay separately for each cluster’s control plane and monitoring tools
+- Lots of idle servers wasting money
+- Difficult to manage many clusters
+- Teams leave dev/test clusters running overnight
+- Duplicate tools across clusters

-🛡️ Problem with Traditional Clusters	🌟 How Yamify’s vCluster Fixes It
+🌟 **How Yamify’s vCluster Fixes It**

-Pay separately for each cluster’s control plane and monitoring tools	Pay for one cluster; virtualize the rest Lots of idle servers wasting money	Share servers, improving efficiency Difficult to manage many clusters	Manage just one cluster with isolated virtual clusters Teams leave dev/test clusters running overnight	Yamify powers them down when idle to save costs Duplicate tools across clusters	Share tools like monitoring, saving even more
+- Pay for one cluster; virtualize the rest
+- Share servers, improving efficiency
+- Manage just one cluster with isolated virtual clusters
+- Yamify powers them down when idle to save costs
+- Share tools like monitoring, saving even more